Really? When I was in the throes of my infertility journey, if anyone had told me it was a blessing, I would have been beside myself.

-Lucky me, I happen to gain all of my weight in my belly so I had people joyfully congratulating me on my pregnancy when I was anything but.
+Lucky me, I happened to gain all of my weight in my belly so I had people joyfully congratulating me on my pregnancy when I was anything but.
 I will never forget my grandmother seeing me for the 1st time after I put on the weight and yelling out in her smokers voice with a cute southern accent, “Paula Lynne, are you with child?”
 It was awesome.

 Blessing?
 I think not.

 I would have never been the mother I am if it weren’t for my infertility struggle.
 I was very wrapped up in my career pre-infertility.
-I don’t know for sure but I can imagine the pre-infertility me being resentful of my children for getting in the way of my upward mobility.
+I don’t know for sure but I can imagine the pre-infertility me being somewhat resentful of my children for getting in the way of my upward mobility.

-For some couples it pulls them apart, but for most it pulls them together.
+Sadly, for some couples it pulls them apart, but for most it pulls them together.
 As painful as it all is, it also creates a deep bond and mutual care for the family unit that is quite extraordinary.

 Each week after we got the news that we were pregnant, my husband and I would drive an hour to our Reproductive Endocrinologist’s office for an ultrasound.
 I had no symptoms until my 8th week so every time we drove up there I was convinced my body had eaten the baby.
 We were always a nervous wreck.
-Then we would see the heartbeat and joyfully drive home together cautiously optimistic and secretly excited waiting for that magical 12th week.
-We always celebrated with breakfast from on of our favorite local spots – it came to be known as our “victory breakfast”.
+Then we would see the heartbeat and joyfully drive home together cautiously optimistic and secretly excited while we waited for that magical 12th week.
+We always celebrated with breakfast from on of our favorite local restaurant – it came to be known as our “victory breakfast”.
 Infertility makes you teammates for life.

 In the end, it all happened just like it was supposed to.
 Infertility was a true blessing for me.
 And I’ve heard the same thing said by most everyone I’ve worked with.